 Improve healing by using massage, heat, cold, electric currents, or sound waves

-Physical rehabilitation therapy is a crucial part of recovery from many conditions you may face in the hospital.
-In many cases, physical therapy and rehab in the hospital is the beginning of a process that will continue after you leave the hospital.
-Continued therapy may be done at an extended care facility.
-It may also be done at an outpatient physical therapy department or at home.
+Physical therapy is a crucial part of recovery from many health problems you may face in the hospital.
+In many cases, it is the start of a process that will continue after you leave the hospital.
+It may be done at an extended care facility.
+Or you may do it at an outpatient physical therapy department or at home.

-You can improve your chances of recovery by learning as much as you can about your condition and working closely with all the members of your rehab team.
+You can improve your chances of recovery by learning as much as you can about your health problem.
+Also work closely with all the members of your rehab team.

 The University of Chicago Medicine